adityajain21/Friend-Starzer/README.md

 Want to star all the repo's of your friend?
 Here is the solution.

 This is a simple python script in which you enter your friend's username and it automatically stars all the repositories made by your friend up till now.
+It intelligently not stars the forks your friend did.

+Added a reverse mechanism for un-starring all the repos.

 ####Installation:
 	git clone https://github.com/adityajain21/Friend-Starzer.git && cd Friend-Starzer/